 - 3.10.1.
-The report must contain the key assumptions of the base scenario, the six simple scenarios, and the three or more other adverse scenarios posing the greatest risks to the satisfactory financial condition of the Insurer.
-The report must also include comments on major risks faced by the Insurer.
+The report should contain the key assumptions of the base scenario and all other tested scenarios posing the greatest risks to the satisfactory financial condition of the Insurer.
+The report should also include comments on major risks faced by the Insurer.
 The meaning of satisfactory financial condition is defined in paragraph 3.3 of this guidance note. - 3.10.2.
-The report must also state which of the plausible adverse scenarios examined would cause the Insurer to fall below the minimum regulatory capital requirement.
-Even though the Actuary may have signed a satisfactory financial condition opinion, the report must make it clear that under these scenarios the regulators may impose restrictions on the operations of the Insurer, including its ability to write new business. - 3.10.3.
-For each of the plausible adverse scenarios reported upon, the Actuary must also report the results without the effect of any extraordinary management action and without the effect of any regulatory action. - 3.10.4.
-The Actuary should consider the effects of the Insurer's valuation and accounting bases, including any taxation impacts, and these should be included in the testing and reporting. - 3.10.5.
-If the investigation identifies any plausible threat to satisfactory financial condition, then the Actuary must identify potential management action which would lessen the likelihood of that threat, or which would mitigate that threat, if it materialized.
+The report should also state which of the plausible adverse scenarios examined would cause the Insurer to fall below the minimum regulatory capital requirement.
+Even though the Actuary may have signed a satisfactory financial condition opinion, the report should make it clear that under these scenarios the regulators may impose restrictions on the operations of the Insurer, including its ability to write new business. - 3.10.3.
+For each of the plausible adverse scenarios reported upon, the Actuary should also report the results without the effect of any extraordinary management action and without the effect of any regulatory action. - 3.10.4.
+The Actuary should consider the effects of the Insurerøs valuation and accounting bases, including any taxation impacts, and these should be included in the testing and reporting. - 3.10.5.
+If the investigation identifies any plausible threat to satisfactory financial condition, then the Actuary should identify potential management action which would lessen the likelihood of that threat, or which would mitigate that threat, if it materialized.